 Time: 20-45 minutes (depending on how long you want to sit and relax)

-There’s a gorgeous bandstand which would be perfect for a few photos and ironically I found out afterwards that this can be used as a wedding venue (in case you’re planning some special on your Bath trip!)
+There’s a gorgeous bandstand which would be perfect for a few photos and ironically I found out afterwards that this can be used as a wedding venue (in case you’re planning something special on your Bath trip!)

 Admire the beauty of Bath Abbey